Common name: Fiddle Leaf Fig

 The plants are also susceptible to various leaf-spotting and fungal diseases, which are typically caused by lack of air flow and too much moisture sitting on the leaves.

-Treatment: You can help prevent this kind of attack by keeping the plant well-trimmed, removing dead leaves and twigs as you see them.
+Treatment: Prevent this kind of attack by keeping the plant well-trimmed, removing dead leaves and twigs.

 Spots on the leaves which are especially noticeable in such a large-leaved plant.
 This spotting is usually caused by mechanical injury to the leaf.
 The Ficus lyrata has mildly caustic sap that causes these brown spots when exposed to air.